S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/governance.md

 There are many ways to distribute work and governance.
 Sometimes the governing body is a single person, e.g. in the case of a manager who leads others.
 Other times a [group of people govern themselves](section:circle) and all members share responsibility for governance within the constraints of their domain.

-**Governance decisions** set constraints on activity and guide future decisions.They relate to matters like:
+**Governance decisions** set constraints on activity and guide future decisions.
+They relate to matters like:

 -   Work processes
 -   Policies and procedures about how people work together